Lipper U.S. Weekly FundFlows Insight Report: Funds Take In Net New Money For The Third Straight Week

 ETFs

-The ETF universe suffered net outflows of $11.6 billion, its worst weekly net negative flow since the fund flows week ended January 30, 2019 (-$14.7 billion).
-Equity ETFs (-$10.4 billion) accounted for the lion's share of this week's net outflows and it was also their worst week since January 30 (-$14.6 billion).
-The SPDR S&P 500 Trust ETF (SPY, -$7.3 billion) and the Invesco QQQ ETF (QQQ, -$2.5 billion) were responsible for the majority of the net outflows among equity ETFs.
+The ETF universe suffered net outflows of $11.6 billion, its worst weekly net negative flow since the fund-flows week ended January 30, 2019 (-$14.7 billion).
+Equity ETFs (-$10.4 billion) accounted for the lion’s share of this week’s net outflows and it was also their worst week since January 30 (-$14.6 billion).
+SPDR S&P 500 ETF (SPY, -$7.3 billion) and Invesco QQQ Trust (QQQ, -$2.5 billion) were responsible for the majority of the net outflows among equity ETFs.
 Taxable bond ETFs (-$1.4 billion) also saw money leave their coffers last week.
-The largest net negative flows for this group belonged to the iShares 20+ Year Treasury Bond ETF (TLT, -$871 million) and the SPDR Bloomberg Barclays High Yield Bond ETF (JNK, -$654 million).
+The largest net negative flows for this group belonged to iShares 20+ Years Treasury Bond ETF (TLT, -$871 million) and SPDR Bloomberg Barclays High Yield Bond ETF (JNK, -$654 million).
 Muni debt ETFs experienced their fifth straight weekly net inflows as the group took in $237 million in net new money.

 Equity Mutual Funds